 3. Everything Slows Down

 Year-round, Cairo especially is a hustling and bustling city, with traffic, people, and noise!
 However, during Ramadan, everything slows down a bit during the fasting hours.
-Even the daylight time seems to slow down. 🙂 The productivity and availability of businesses is usually shortened, as people tend to work less during the day.
+Even the daylight time seems to slow down :).
+The productivity and availability of businesses are usually shortened, as people tend to work less during the day.
 Some shops even close down completely during the day and re-open only at night into the late hours.

 4. El Fanous (The Lanterns)